You are now at post 05c of my TCR series. If you wish to read them in order and/or first want to find out what this is all about.., voilà:

 A few words on how to use the map

-The interactive map lets you dive into alllll the detail of my race.
+The interactive map lets you dive into alllll the details of my Transcontinental Race in 2018 (edition 06).
 Additionally it’s of course possible to copy-paste GPS coordinates of specific spots/pictures/momories/etc. from my map into GoogleMaps to check them on Streetview.
 In case you’d really want to go all the way (which I doubt) you could even use multiple browser tabs simultaneously, e.g.: Timeline, MyMap-Racemap, GoogleMaps.